-In FY 1999-00, twenty-four counties submitted comprehensive plans.
+In FY 1999-2000, twenty-four counties submitted comprehensive plans.
 These counties were Blackford, Fayette, Henry, Jasper, Jennings, Scott, Shelby, Vigo, Fountain, Hancock, Martin, Pulaski, Union, Newton, Crawford, Decatur, Lake, Spencer, Sullivan, Switzerland, Ohio, Knox, Whitley, and Greene.
-In response to a Commission mailing to all judges, county auditors, and county council and commission presidents, another twenty counties expressed interest in attaining eligibility for state reimbursement.
-Staff for the Commission made presentations to fifty counties regarding participation in the reimbursement program, and provided information, sample ordinances, comprehensive plans or financial analysis to these counties.
+In response to a Commission mailing to all judges, county auditors, and county council and commission presidents, another 20 counties expressed interest in attaining eligibility for state reimbursement.
+Staff for the Commission made presentations to 50 counties regarding participation in the reimbursement program, and provided information, sample ordinances, comprehensive plans or financial analysis to these counties.

 In FY 2000-01, twelve additional counties submitted comprehensive plans - Adams, Carroll, Jay, Kosciusko, Monroe, Noble, Pike, Rush, Steuben, Vanderburgh, Washington, and White.
 At the close of that fiscal year, 49 counties were eligible for reimbursement in non-capital cases.
 Staff for the Commission continued to make presentations to counties regarding participation in the reimbursement program.
 Meetings were conducted throughout the year with officials of thirty counties, as interest in participation grew.

-Between 2003 and 2007 the counties of Wells, Grant, Tippecanoe, Allen, Perry, Howard, Wabash and St. Joseph became eligible for reimbursement; and most recently the Commission approved the comprehensive plans for LaGrange, Lawrence, and Brown Counties.
-At this time, the total number of counties with approved comprehensive plans is 61.
-The number of counties eligible for reimbursements from the Public Defense Fund is 53.
+Between 2003 and 2007 the counties of Wells, Grant, Tippecanoe, Allen, Perry, Howard, Wabash and St. Joseph became eligible for reimbursement.
+From 2010 to 2012, LaGrange, Lawrence, and Brown counties became eligible.
+Since 2012, the Commission approved the comprehensive plans for Cass, Ripley, Owen, DeKalb and Jackson counties.
+These changes have brought the total number of counties with approved comprehensive plans to 66.
+The number of remaining counties eligible for reimbursements from the Public Defense Fund is 57.
 Visit the Eligible Counties page to see the current eligibility status of all counties participating in the program.